 How to avoid employee burnout in the lead up to Christmas

 The lead up to Christmas may be a magical time of year for some.
-But for many of us, it’s much more about increased workloads, stress and trying to stay on top of it all.
+But for many of us, it’s much more about increased workloads, stress and trying to stay organised.
 In some cases, the anxiety that this time of year induces can lead to a full-blown burnout.
 So, what can you do to avoid suffering that fate in this year’s Christmas busy period?

 Am I suffering from employee burnout?

-We all experience a lack of energy from time-to-time but in most cases, a bit of relaxation or a little time away from work can fix it.
-However, burnout is a kind of lethargy that can’t be cured by a simple meditation session or a long weekend in Byron Bay.
+We all experience a lack of energy from time-to-time.
+However, in most cases, a bit of relaxation or time away from work can fix it.
+However, burnout is a kind of lethargy that isn’t cured by a meditation session or a weekend in Byron Bay.

 Have you ever become so exhausted or demotivated that you forget what you’re doing or what you’re saying?
 Are your enthusiasm levels plummeting to where you can’t face getting out of bed in the morning?
 Maybe you’re feeling angry and frustrated or you’re eating or drinking way more than normal?
 Now you know what a burnout feels like.

 “Burnout can be defined as the loss of meaning in one’s work, coupled with mental, emotional, or physical exhaustion as the result of long term, unresolved stress,” is how one US-based mental health expert puts it.